pranshupatel/ColourBlock/README.md

 ### <a name="major-methods-block-subclasses-rotate"></a>rotate (abstract)

 Each block, except for Square-block, will have four different snapshots.
-Each of them represents some orientation of the block, or in other words, what the block looks like when it is rotated a certain amount.
+Each of them represents a particular orientation of the block, or in other words, what the block looks like when it is rotated.
 This method checks the current snapshot and rotates to the next snapshot from the current snapshot.
 This method does not assume the rotation is valid, and so it checks for the validity of the rotation invocation manually.

 [Return to Table of Contents](#table-of-contents)